PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next compatible repeated evidence family before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Final placeholder binary-adapter summary characterization

+The next selected boundary is the indexed exact/singleton binary-adapter pair inside final placeholder-MatMul recovery.
+The pair's counter keys are disjoint;
+the current lowerer separately owns its tensor snapshot and merges pair evidence with the preceding placeholder reconciliation only in the following guard.

+The focused contract fixes count and pair representation, pair order, model argument, preceding mapping, rewrite-or-prune condition, topology successor, and continued raw pair ownership for all other callers.
+One strict xfail requires `run_indexed_binary_layout_adapter_summary(model_ir)`.

+Sequential validation under core-only `uv` completed with `380 passed, 1 xfailed in 21.00s` across the new characterization and related indexed binary-adapter, terminal-layout, core runtime, phase-store, and architecture contracts.
+The sole expected failure is the unimplemented merged summary owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the merged indexed binary-adapter summary and final-placeholder site, retain the raw pair owner and all other pair callers, update owner-aware structural contracts, and validate sequentially.
+Continue with commits and pushes only;
+never create, update, or reopen a pull request.